Tanveer-Hussian/AudioNotesX/README.md

 lib/
 ├── Controllers/

 │ ├── NotesControllers/
 │ └── TasksControllers/

 ├── Data/
 │ ├── NotesModels/
 │ └── TasksModels/

 ├── Views/
 │ ├── NotesPages/
 │ └── TasksPages/

 ├── Services/
 │ └── NotificationService.dart

 ├── Authentication/

 ├── Widgets/

 └── main.dart

+⭐ Support

+If you like Audio Notes X, leave a ⭐ on the repo!